 Review whether you need a personal reference and how to ask for it.

-What is a Personal Reference?
+What Is a Personal Reference?

+When you’re applying for jobs, you’ll typically be asked for references at some point during the hiring process.
 Make sure you read the job posting carefully or pay close attention to the hiring manager regarding the type of references they are asking for.
-Sometimes, the application will specify that you should provide professional references, in which case you will need to be certain that your referrals act in that capacity.
+In most cases, employers are looking for professional references.

 More experienced workers who are changing careers may also want to include a personal reference who can recommend them based on familiarity with a different set of skills.

 How to Get a Personal Reference

 If possible, don't choose someone who you’ve only had limited or casual interactions with.
 You need your reference to be able to provide a specific and genuine testimonial to your character.
 After all, the employer intends to get a comprehensive understanding of your personality and ability to succeed on the job.
 If your reference’s response is vague, overly general, or brief, this goal won't be met.